Encyclopedia of fire safety

 SD card memory capacity - up to 2 GB

-Dimensions - 46 x 30mm
+Dimensions - 46 x 30 mm

 Fits!

-Main features of MG996R servo
+Key features of MG996R servo

-Stable and reliable protection against damage
+Stable and reliable damage protection

 - Metal drive